csbrown-noaa/optics-models-hello-world/README.md

 # 🔬 Phase 2: Bring Your Own Model (BYOM)

 Congratulations!
 You have successfully executed a full end-to-end pipeline.
 Now it is time to replace the "dummy" code with your actual science.

+You will likely need to edit only the `model.py`, which is where your prediction code lives, and the `Dockerfile`, which handles the dependencies of your code and the other base dependencies of the project.
+The rest of the files (`app.py`, `inference_runner.py`) are abstract plumbing that handle the annoying parts: downloading videos from the cloud, starting web servers, managing memory, and uploading your final results back to the cloud.

 ## 🧠 Step 6: Write Your Logic